clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 12. `inbox`

     This Dataframe contains the messages that the user exchanged in conversations.
-Two visualizations have been made based on this Dataframe; one illustrating the monthly exchanged message count per group conversation and the other one per private conversations (see next section).
+Two visualizations have been made based on this Dataframe; one illustrating the monthly exchanged messages count per group conversations and the other one per private conversations.

 13. `liked_pages`

     This Dataframe contains information about the pages the user has liked.
 Those have forensic value to check if the user expressed interest in specific topics regarding the investigation and should be manually reviewed by the investigator.

 14. `liked_posts_and_comments`
-    This Dataframe contains every Facebook reaction (HAHA, LIKE, LOVE, WOW, etc.) the user selected on various posts.
+    This Dataframe contains every Facebook reaction (HAHA, LIKE, LOVE, WOW, etc.) the user selected on various posts and comments.

 15. `msg_requests`

     This Dataframe contains every message sent as a request from people that were not on the user's friends list.
+Once accepted, they migrate to the inbox.
+If declined, they migrate to the filtered_threads.

 16. `people`

-    To be honest, I don't really know what represents this Dataframe...
+    To be honest, I do not really know what represents the data in the JSON I used to construct this Dataframe.
+More experimentations would be required to know for sure what action populates the JSON file I extracted these data from.

 17. `pokes`

     This Dataframe contains every poke exchanged by the user.
-Please note that `poking` is a functionality that did not exist on Facebook for very long and it can explain why the "poke activity" of a user suddenly stops.
+Please note that “poking” is a functionality that did not exist on Facebook for very long and it can explain why the "poke activity" of a user suddenly stops.

 18. `received_friend_requests`